 Education and development in the Global South and the diaspora is the main focus of CIE.
 Our aim is to undertake research and provide a knowledge hub, insights and findings related to the concerns of lower income countries in different parts of the world seeking to enhance their development.
 Over the last 20 years, CIE has grown to become one of the largest and most highly rated academic groups of its kind in the UK, with a reputation as a leader in its fields of study and as a centre of excellence.

 CIE offers a friendly, supportive and challenging environment in which to debate development issues, theoretical perspectives and methodological positions related to education and development.
-Its staff support the MA in International Education and Development (MAIED) and approximately 40 doctoral candidates on the International Doctor of Education and PhD in Education courses.
-See this short film in which two doctoral candidates describe their experiences of studying international education in CIE.
+Its staff support the MA in International Education and Development and approximately 30 doctoral candidates on the PhD in Education course.

 From 2015, we are running a 60 credit undergraduate Pathway in International Education & Development taken as four 15 credit modules that provide an excellent grounding in the field for any student across the University to complement your main degree.
 These modules can also be taken individually as one-off electives.
 See Frequently asked questions for details about electives and pathways and when and how to register for them.

 Date: Thursday 29 September, 2016

 Speaker: Dr Sara Humphreys, Visiting Research Fellow, CIE